Analida's Ethnic Spoon

 Mediterranean parsley salad combines lots of healthy ingredients.
 It's a perfect vegan dish.
 Sumac gives it a nice tang, while the currants provide sweetness.
 I love making this Mediterranean parsley salad because it is so different from the usual garden variety salad paraded at picnics and other gatherings.

-A collage of photos showing the ingredients and steps to make Mediterranean parsley salad in a clear glass bowl.
+A photo of the ingredients to make Mediterranean parsley salad and dressing.

-1. Gather all your ingredients and measure them out and have them chopped and sliced.
+• Step 1: Gather all your ingredients, measure them out, and have them chopped and sliced.

-2. In a small bowl combine the olive oil, lemon juice, salt, pepper and sumac.
+• Step 2: In a small bowl, combine the olive oil, lemon juice, salt, pepper, and sumac.

-4. In a large bowl add all the parsley, red onion, tomato, feta cheese dried currants (or dried cranberries), mint and chili pepper (jalapeño).
+• Step 4: In a large bowl, add all the parsley, red onion, tomato, feta cheese, dried currants (or dried cranberries), mint, and chili pepper (jalapeño).

 Frequently asked questions: